 The Amended and Restated Certificate of Incorporation and the By-Laws of the Company provide that the number of directors (which is to be not less than three) is to be determined from time to time by resolution of the Board of Directors.
-The Board is currently comprised of 10 persons.
+The Board is currently comprised of 10 persons; however, the Board will be reduced to 9 persons upon the resignation of Dr. Arthur L. Herbst as a Class I director after the 1996 Annual Meeting of Stockholders.

 Pursuant to the Company's Amended and Restated Certificate of Incorporation, the members of the Board of Directors are divided into three classes.
 Each class is to consist, as nearly as may be possible, of one-third of the whole number of members of the Board.
-The term of the Class III directors expires at the Annual Meeting.
-The terms of the Class I and Class II directors will expire at the 1996 and 1997 Annual Meetings of Stockholders, respectively.
+The term of the Class I directors expires at the Annual Meeting.
+The terms of the Class II and Class III directors will expire at the 1997 and 1998 Annual Meetings of Stockholders, respectively.
 At each Annual Meeting, the directors elected to succeed those whose terms expire are of the same class as the directors they succeed and are elected for a term to expire at the third Annual Meeting of Stockholders after their election and until their successors are duly elected and qualified.
-A director elected to fill a vacancy is elected to the same class as the directorship holds office until the next election of the class to which such director is elected.
+A director elected to fill a vacancy is elected to the same class as the director he succeeds, and a director elected to fill a newly created directorship holds office until the next election of the class to which such director is elected.

-The four incumbent Class III directors are nominees for election this year for a three-year term expiring at the 1998 Annual Meeting of Stockholders.
-In the election, the four persons who receive the highest number of votes actually cast will be elected.
+The three remaining incumbent Class I directors are nominees for election this year for a three-year term expiring at the 1999 Annual Meeting of Stockholders.
+In the election, the three persons who receive the highest number of votes actually cast will be elected.
 Broker non-votes will not be treated as votes cast.
-The proxies named in the proxy card intend to vote for the election of the four Class III nominees listed below unless otherwise instructed.
+The proxies named in the proxy card intend to vote for the election of the three Class I nominees listed below unless otherwise instructed.
 If a holder does not wish his or her shares to be voted for a particular nominee, the holder must identify the exception in the appropriate space provided on the proxy card, in which event the shares will be voted for the other listed nominees.
 If any nominee becomes unable to serve, the proxies may vote for another person designated by the Board of Directors or the Board may reduce the number of directors.
 The Company has no reason to believe that any nominee will be unable to serve.

-Set forth below is certain information with regard to each of the nominees for election as Class III directors and each continuing Class I and Class II Director.
+Set forth below is certain information with regard to each of the nominees for election as Class I directors and each continuing Class II and Class III Director.